spark-jobserver/spark-jobserver/doc/python.md

         results = query.collect()
         return [ (r[0], r[1]) for r in results]
 ```

 The above job implementation checks during the `validate` stage that the `context` object is of the correct type.
 Then in `run_job` dataframe operations are used, which exist on `SQLContext`.

 This job is one of the examples so running the sbt task `job-server-python/buildPyExamples` and uploading the resulting
-egg makes this job available:
+Egg makes this job available:

     curl --data-binary @job-server-python/target/python/sjs_python_examples-0.7.0_SNAPSHOT-py2.7.egg \
     -H 'Content-Type: application/python-archive' localhost:8090/binaries/example_jobs

-The input to the job can be provided as a conf file, e.g. with the contents
+The input to the job can be provided as a conf file, e.g. with the contents:

     input.data = [
       ["bob", 20, 1200],